Investment Office · · 24 min read

 Exceptions exist in every category, but this gives the framework.

 Time horizons matter.
 Private equity is long-term by design.
 Capital typically gets locked up for 7-12 years.
 Distributions happen when the GP decides, not when you need liquidity.
-That means you need a buffer elsewhere.
-Don't invest capital you might need.
+That means maintaining a buffer elsewhere — this isn't capital you can afford to need back on your timeline.

 Building a Portfolio That Makes Sense

-Ladder your investments across multiple vintage years.
+Ladder investments across multiple vintage years.
 Diversify across sectors.
-Don't concentrate in one strategy or one manager.
+Avoid concentrating in one strategy or one manager.
+For founders thinking through how this fits within broader portfolio construction, PE is one component of a wider allocation framework.

 BNY Mellon's 2025 research found that 64% of family offices anticipate making six or more direct investments in the coming year, a 10% increase from the previous twelve months.
 They're not abandoning fund investing.
 They're blending approaches based on opportunity.